 Skip to main content

 Service extensions are custom Go functions that you inject at specific hook points in the Orchestrator’s request processing pipeline.
 They use Go syntax but execute within an embedded Go runtime inside the Orchestrator process — you do not compile or build plugins.
 Service extension code cannot run independently outside the Orchestrator.
 Service extensions let you customize authentication, authorization, claims building, routing, session management, and API handling without modifying the Orchestrator itself.
-The Orchestrator provides 22 hook points across the request lifecycle, listed below.
+The Orchestrator provides 30 hook points across the request lifecycle, organized by concern in the pages below.

 How Service Extensions Work